samliew/se-timeline/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report an issue
+labels: bug
 ---

 **Describe the bug**